Raphael Rowe: Appeal and release

 In 1994, Davis and Rowe made an application to the European Court of Human Rights (ECtHR).
 Along with errors and other evidence withheld before the trial, it had not been disclosed to Rowe's lawyers that the key prosecution witness, Norman Duncan, was a known criminal with previous convictions, and prior to the trial had become a police informant.
 On 16 February 2000, the ECtHR returned their judgment and found that there had been a violation of Article 6 (1) of the ECtHR, the right to a fair trial.
 In 1999 the Criminal Cases Review Commission referred the M25 Three case back to the Court of Appeal and on 17 July 2000 Rowe and his co-defendants were acquitted and released.
 Rowe has always maintained his innocence and has said he believes the police conspired with witnesses.

 Career

 During his incarceration, Rowe studied journalism through a correspondence course and after his release, joined the BBC in early 2001 as a reporter for BBC Radio 4.

 In 2003, Rowe began presenting various BBC programmes and in 2006 joined BBC One Panorama.
-His Panorama documentary on the conviction of Barry George for the murder of Jill Dando was considered a significant factor in his eventual acquittal.
+His Panorama documentary on the conviction of Barry George for the murder of Jill Dando was considered a significant factor in his (George's) eventual acquittal.

 He became freelance in 2016 and in 2017 he was one of the celebrities who walked the Camino de Santiago in Spain for the BBC Two series Pilgrimage: The Road to Santiago.